kn7767/readme-generator/README.md

 THEN this is added to the section of the README entitled Questions, with instructions on how to reach me with additional questions
 WHEN I click on the links in the Table of Contents THEN I am taken to the corresponding section of the README

+# README Generator

+## Description
+This is a README generator using back-end technologies.
+It creates a README.md file that you can then copy and paste into a README file.

+## Installation
+GitBash
+VS Code
+Node.JS

+To begin using the generator, on this GitHub repsitory, click "Code" and copy the link.
+On GitBash, type "git clone <link>"
+Then install version 16 of Node.JS.
+Window users use "node-v16.18.0-x64.msi" and Mac users use "node-v16.18.0.pkg" in your terminal.
+Then type in "npm install inquirer" into your terminal.

+## Usage
+In your GitBash terminal, direct yourself into the cloned file.
+Prompt the terminal with "node index" to begin answering questions leading to the generation of your README file.

+## Contributing

+## Tests

+## Questions